Quantum number assignments of light strange baryons in Regge phenomenology: Theoretical Framework

 here $k$ can be any quark flavor.
-Thus we have, \begin{widetext}
+Thus we have,

-\end{widetext} This is the general relation we have derived in terms of baryon masses which can be used to estimate the mass of any baryon state if all other masses are known.
+This is the general relation in terms of baryon masses which can be used to estimate the mass of any baryon state if all other masses are known.
 In the present work, the ground-state ($J^{P}=\frac{1}{2}^{+}$ and $\frac{3}{2}^{+}$) masses of the light strange baryons having strangeness -2 and -3 are evaluated using the above equation.